hbz/lobid-blog/_drafts/skohub-pubsub.md

 tags: skohub
 ---

 In the previous blog posts we have presented [SkoHub Vocabs](http://blog.lobid.org/2019/09/27/presenting-skohub-vocabs.html) and [SkoHub Editor](http://blog.lobid.org/2020/03/31/skohub-editor.html).
-In the final post of this SkoHub introduction series we will take a deeper look at SkoHub PubSub, the part of SkoHub that brings the novel approach of "KOS-based content subscription" into the game.
+In the final post of this SkoHub introduction series we will take a deeper look at SkoHub PubSub, the part of SkoHub that brings the novel approach of KOS-based content subscription into the game.

 Let's refresh what SkoHub is about by quoting the gist from [the project homepage](https://skohub.io/):

 > SkoHub supports a novel approach for finding content on the web.
 The general idea is to extend the scope of Knowledge Organization Systems (KOS) to also act as communication hubs for publishers and information seekers.
 In effect, SkoHub allows to follow specific subjects in order to be notified when new content about that subject is published.

 Before diving into the technical implementation and protocols used, we provide an example on how this subscription, publication and notification process can be carried out in practice.
-Although SkoHub Pubsub constitutes the core of the SkoHub infrastructure being the module that brings all SkoHub components together, it is not visible to end users by itself but only through applications which send out notifications or subscribe to a specific topic.
+Although SkoHub PubSub constitutes the core of the SkoHub infrastructure being the module that brings all SkoHub components together, it is not visible to end users by itself but only through applications which send out notifications or subscribe to a specific topic.
 (This is the great thing about open standards as it also invites everybody to develop new clients for specific use cases!)

 So, let's take a look at an example workflow involving SkoHub Editor and the federated microblogging service [Mastodon](https://en.wikipedia.org/wiki/Mastodon_(software)) to demonstrate the functionalities.